-Overall, Royal Canin Feline Glycobalance Morsels In Gravy is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Royal Canin Feline Glycobalance Morsels In Gravy is a significantly below average cat food, earning 4 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Royal Canin Feline Glycobalance Morsels In Gravy includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Royal Canin Feline Glycobalance Morsels In Gravy does contain with its top ingredients chicken liver and chicken which are considered quality protein sources.
 However, this product also lists pork by-products within its top ingredients.
 By-products are typically considered inferior, lesser quality ingredients.